CollectionBuilder/collectionbuilder.github.io/_docs/03_metadata/requiredfields.md

 {:.cdm .typefilter}
 - **cdmid** (for CONTENTdm skin):
     - This is the unique identification number assigned to the item by CONTENTdm.
-For convenience, we generally make this should correspond with the number in the item's objectid (ex. objectid: `coll002`, cdmid: `2`), but this correspondence is not necessary for CollectionBuilder to work.
+For convenience, we generally make this correspond with the number in the item's objectid (ex. objectid: `coll002`, cdmid: `2`), but this correspondence is not necessary for CollectionBuilder to work.
     - Example value: `142`

 ***At this time, CONTENTdm's compound objects are not supported in CollectionBuilder.*** *If you have a compound object, link to it as a complete pdf.*